Tree & Shrub Disease

 Now, I realize that few people have the passion that I do in trying to definitively

-determine the identify of a strange and possibly new disease.
+determine the identify of a strange and possibly new plant disease.
 Still, it is possible to

 use just a few diagnostic tools to greatly facilitate the identification effort.
 The next